Royal Enfield Interceptor 650 (2018-on) Review

 - Related: best custom base motorcycles

-You can choose exhaust options from the likes of Zard, Tec and S&S, and the latter company can also supply various motor mods to increase performance, including an 850cc big-bore kit and wilder cams.
+You can choose exhaust options from the likes of Zard Exhausts, Tec Bike Parts and upgrade specialists S&S, and the latter company can also supply various motor mods to increase performance, including an 850cc big-bore kit and wilder cams.

 In fact, even Royal Enfield themselves offer a range of mods for the Interceptor.
-You can pick from parts like bar end kits, Scorpion exhausts, engine guards, taller windscreens and bike covers at their website.
+You can pick from parts like bar end kits, Scorpion exhausts, engine guards, taller windscreens and bike covers at the Royal Enfield website.

 Specs |